justcb/bitcoin_arb/README.md

 ## Installation Guide

 No istallation is required, other than loading in Jupyter Notebook.
 To do so, navigate to the directory containing the notebook in terminal or GitBash.
-There, type `jupyter lab`
+There, type `jupyter lab`.

+Once in your Jupyter Notebook, select crypto_arbitrage.ipynb from the left menu.

 ---